 “My father took us from our village in the Patiala state to Pakistan by train three days before the partition was announced.
 My father worked at the railway station.
 We reached Lahore at a very big railway junction, a busy station.
 I could see signs of violence, human bodies on platforms.
 It was a dreadful scene for an eight-year-old child to see dead bodies on the ground.”

 “All of a sudden from comfortable middle-class we became poor because we lost everything, land and property.
 Pakistan was agricultural land; there was no industry, no jobs.
 We had nothing to survive there.
 My dad didn’t get his wages for four months because newly formed Pakistan had no money.
 It was still controlled by the central bank of India who wasn’t ready to release money.

 “I was eight years old at that time.
 I witnessed what true hunger was.
 I was hungry most of the time; bare feet, no shoes, not properly dressed.
 It took us a couple of years to resettle but sometimes when I think ‘1947’ I feel a shivering current in my body because of what I went through at that time.
-I couldn’t understand why people were killing each other and burning each other’s land and property but now I understand that this hatred, was caused by local leaders and fanatics.
-That is why after I left Pakistan I never went back.
+I couldn’t understand why people were killing each other and burning each other’s land and property but now I understand that this hatred, was orchastrated by local leaders and fanatics, and that is why after I left Pakistan I never went back.
 I will never go back.
 I will never go back.